 - Helps Relieve Back Pain: Back pain can interfere with almost every aspect of life because the lower back is involved in so many typical day-to-day movements.
 While taking medication is a solution for some, several studies have shown that yoga can be a safe and alternative treatment.

 - Reduces Arthritis Symptoms: If you live with arthritis, consider starting a yoga practice.
-Scientific evidence has supported the use of yoga to both reduce symptoms (including pain and tender or swollen joints) as well as to reduce disability and improve self-efficacy and mental health in those with osteoarthritis.
+Scientific evidence has supported the use of yoga to both reduce symptoms (including tender or swollen joints and pain) and also to reduce disability, and improve self-efficacy and mental health in those with osteoarthritis.

-- Supports Healthy Weight Loss: Looking for an exercise programme to help you lose weight?
+- Supports Healthy Weight Loss: Looking for an exercise program to help you lose weight?
 Yoga may be for you!
-One study compared hatha yoga to vinyasa yoga during a six-month behavioural weight-loss programme that also included a calorie- and fat-reduced diet.
-Both the hatha group and the vinyasa group were successful at weight loss when they practised five days per week (20 to 60 minutes per session).
+One study compared hatha yoga to vinyasa yoga during a six-month behavioral weight-loss program that also included a calorie- and fat-reduced diet.
+Both the hatha group and the vinyasa group were successful at weight loss when they practiced five days per week (20 to 60 minutes per session).

 - Reduces Inflammation: Chronic inflammation is a key element in many conditions including heart disease, cancer and rheumatoid arthritis.
-Researchers have found that a yoga workout programme can be a "viable intervention to reduce inflammation across a multitude of chronic conditions".
-And another 2018 study concluded that yoga may be useful as a complementary intervention for those at risk for, or already managing, diseases with an inflammatory component.
+Researchers have found that a yoga workout program can be a “viable intervention to reduce inflammation across a multitude of chronic conditions.”
+And another 2018 study concluded that yoga may be useful as a complementary intervention for those at risk for or already managing diseases with an inflammatory component.
 Plus, yoga is likely to have fewer side effects than other interventions.